 When the bomber was under attack it was normally the Flight Engineer who manned the Top Turret gun directly behind the cockpit, placing the NCO strategically close to the pilot to respond to almost any situation.
 A qualified Flight Engineer was not only a leader (among the other NCOs of the crew), but also a very versatile member of the crew who understood the unique workings of the team and could react quickly and with confidence to almost any unexpected situation.

-Shortly after their arrival at Alexandria the five NCOs were joined by Sergeant Magnus Mac Hagbo of Seattle, Washington.
+Shortly after their arrival at Alexandria, the five NCOs were joined by Sergeant Magnus Mac Hagbo of Seattle, Washington.
 Tom Sowell recalled, "Mac was a good old Norwegian.
-He was real witty.
+He was really witty.
 I wouldn't want to describe his sense of humor on the radio, but he was very intelligent."* Mack would become the bomber's Tail Gunner, the loneliest place in the airship.

 Dick Nelson's Crew

-Just how much these ten men learned not only to work together, but to develop a mutual respect for each other, gives unusual understanding to the incredible actions that would in one single air mission, make them the most decorated air crew in Eighth Air Force History.
+Just how much these ten men learned not only to work together but to develop mutual respect for each other, gives unusual understanding to the incredible actions that would in one single air mission, make them the most decorated aircrew in Eighth Air Force History.
 Of their team leader, Russell Robinson recalled,

 "Nelson was a fun guy.
 He was no dyed-in-the-wool officer.
 He was a soldier.
 He was just there because he had to be.
 Nelson wasn't a man to lord his rank over the enlisted men.
 He was one of the guys.
 The crew thought the world of him.
 And Nelson had a lot of concern for the crew.
 Our welfare was uppermost on his mind.
 He would ask if we needed anything, and he was very sincere.
 He always made sure we had money to go into town or whatever.
 He took good care of us."*